GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 0115 - Added a new interface for IProductRepository and changed class.

 0123 - I added ProductRepository Class and changed update method.

+0136 - I addded product to IUnitofWork.cs and UnitofWork.cs files.

+0142 - I bulit the application and checked  i got error.
+It was a spealing error. i added 's' after product in IunitofWork file.
+       Then I add right words and application works in browser.